 To address the Sentinel flow modules, start by having all the modules plugged in.
-From this screen, push Reset All Addresses.
-This sends a message to the modules to erase their address.
-All modules for Product 1 are then unplugged and then plugged back in, in order across the machine.
+From this screen, push Reset All Ad-This sends a message to the dresses. modules to erase their address.
+All modules are then unplugged and then plugged back in, in order across the machine (all Prod 1 modules first).
 As each module is plugged in, Sentinel identifies its location on the machine and the module is then given its new address and it will turn green on the screen.
 Have someone watch this screen to be sure each module is recognized as it is plugged in.
+(Plug in Prod 2 after Prod 1)